onary/boilerplate/README.md

 7. Admin panel [Using schematics-wtf for dynamically creating forms]
 8. Urls decorators in a flask-style

+9. TicTacToe as websocet example

 ## TODO:

-1. Try WebSockets (simple chat or game)
-2. Improve admin panel (join all handlers in one restful class)
+* Improve admin panel (join all handlers in one restful class)
-3. Improve webassets (reload app if sass files have changed)

 ## Additional notes